-So why do we need to use sustainable, responsible and impact investments?
+So why should you consider using sustainable, responsible and impact investments?

 More importantly, where are these donations going?

-Quite simply, charitable giving alone will NEVER be enough to solve social problems while the majority of our wealth is invested in companies that harm the world.
+Quite simply, charitable giving alone will NEVER be enough to solve social problems while the majority of our wealth is invested in companies whose primary objective is shareholder profit.

 Billions.
 Wow.
 Sounds like a lot of money… Or is it?